-A working lunch or light lunch described below is considered to be reasonable in cost when the cost of the lunch including tax does not exceed \$20 per person; therefore, the grantee will not be reimbursed for more than \$20 per person, including tax.
+A working or light meal described below is considered to be reasonable in cost when the cost of the meal including tax does not exceed \$20 per person; therefore, the Awarded Applicant will not be reimbursed for more than \$20 per person, including tax.
 Any amount over \$20 per person must be paid from other allowable funding sources.
 The \$20 per person does not include any mandatory service fee or set-up fee.
 Anything termed a gratuity or tip is not reimbursable.

-Specifically, grant funds may be expended for the following costs provided that the grantee maintains adequate and sufficient documentation that the costs were necessary and reasonable to further the intent and objectives of the grant.
+Specifically, grant funds may be expended for the following costs provided that the Awarded Applicant maintains adequate and sufficient documentation that the costs were necessary and reasonable to further the intent and objectives of the grant.

-- Light Lunch during an All-Day Meeting or Training Session: Light lunch (not to exceed \$20 per person, including tax) for participants who are cloistered in an all-day (at least six-hour) meeting or training session.
-Grantee must document that it was impractical for participants to obtain lunch on their own (for example, because of an isolated location or distance to eateries) and that their attendance at the meeting or training session was essential to accomplishing the objectives of the grant.
-Grantee must maintain an agenda that clearly identifies the topics discussed during the meeting or training session and the time allocated to each topic, including the lunch period. - Working Lunch during an All-Day Meeting or Training Session: Light meals during a working lunch (not to exceed \$20 per person, including tax).
-A working lunch is defined as an activity in which staff or participants are engaged in exercises or activities during the normal meal time.
-Grantee must maintain an agenda that shows that no other opportunity for a meal was provided and that clearly identifies the exercise or activity the participants were engaged in.
-Grantee should also retain a representative sample of the work product, if any, that was generated as a result of the working session.
+- Light Meal during an All-Day Meeting or Training Session: Light meal (not to exceed \$20 per person, including tax) for participants who are cloistered in an all-day (at least six-hour) meeting or training session.
+Awarded Applicant must document that it was impractical for participants to obtain meal on their own (for example, because of an isolated location or distance to eateries) and that their attendance at the meeting or training session was essential to accomplishing the objectives of the grant.
+Awarded Applicant must maintain an agenda that clearly identifies the topics discussed during the meeting or training session and the time allocated to each topic, including the meal period. - Working meal during an All-Day Meeting or Training Session: Light meals during a working meeting (not to exceed \$20 per person, including tax).
+A working meal is defined as an activity in which staff or participants are engaged in exercises or activities during the normal meal time.
+Awarded Applicant must maintain an agenda that shows that no other opportunity for a meal was provided and that clearly identifies the exercise or activity the participants were engaged in.
+Awarded Applicant should also retain a representative sample of the work product, if any, that was generated as a result of the working session.